wtsi-hgi/wes-qc/docs/wxs-qc_howto.md

 The final step in sample QC is filtering the data to remove samples which are identified as failing in the previous script.

-At this stage you can provide and additional list of samples to remove.
+At this stage, you can provide an additional list of samples to remove.
-It could be samples failing FreeMix score, F-start check, or any other.
+It could be the samples failing FreeMix score, F-start check, or any other.
 To use it, specify the file in the `samples_to_remove_file` section of the config.
 This is a plain text file without a header, containing one sample per line.

-If you don't want t remove any additional samples, put `none` in the config instead of sample file name.
+If you don't want t remove any additional samples, put `null` in the config instead of sample file name.

 **Note:** automatic removing of samples failing FreeMix and more convenient combined sample statistics